Fires happen. That’s a fact. Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

 To Finish

 The good news is there is a downward trend in fire-related emergencies at work.
 However, given that many fires are completely avoidable, it is still too frequent an occurrence.
-Good practice includes having a fire risk assessment, competent fire evacuation plans and well-trained fire wardens are your protection against fire and its associated catastrophe.
+Good practice includes having a fire risk assessment, competent fire evacuation plans and well-trained fire wardens are your protection against fire and its associated catastrophes.

 In England, 2017- 2018, the Fire and Rescue Service attended 12,068 fires in non-domestic buildings.